 - If self-employed, salary estimate from a private accountant or bank

-- Income tax returns or receipts with most recent pay stub
+- Income tax returns or receipts with a current pay stub

 - Pay stubs for the last two months